Number of children receiving free summer lunches down by almost 45%, research shows

-(The Hill) — The number of U.S. children who received free summer lunches on an average day in July 2022 dropped considerably compared to the previous year, according to a report released by the Food Research & Action Center (FRAC).
+(The Hill) — The number of U.S. children who received free summer lunches on an average day in July 2022 dropped considerably compared to the previous year, according to a report released by the Food Research & Action Center.

 On an average day in last July, almost 3 million children received a free lunch through the federal Summer Nutrition Program, which gives free meals to low-income children.
-That was down 44.5 percent, or 2.4 million children, compared to July 2021.
+That was down 44.5%, or 2.4 million children, compared to July 2021.

-Summer breakfast saw an even steeper decline: 1.8 million children last year, down 62 percent from July 2021.
+Summer breakfast saw an even steeper decline: 1.8 million children last year, down 62% from July 2021.

 “The drop in participation was driven in large part by Congress’s delay in extending the pandemic child nutrition waivers that allowed all communities to offer summer meals and provided operational flexibilities; the staffing challenges (both within the nutrition programs and summer educational and enrichment programs); and the supply chain disruptions,” the report says.